...there's no teacher who can teach anything new. He can just help us to remember things we always knew... ~ Michael Cretu

 There is no previous artistic experience required; students can come to learn or perfect their skills.
 Families are more than welcome to attend classes together!!!!

 Art lessons run by month (2hrs every week; more hrs a week is possible if student is interested).
 Students have to be min.
 6 years old.
-There is one month notice if student wishes to cancel lessons.
+There is a mandatory one month notice if student wishes or needs to cancel lessons.

 Tuesdays 6:30 PM - 8:30 PM or 7:00 PM - 9:00 PM